-Whats Important to Find a Good Housemate
+What’s Important in Finding a Good Housemate

-Living in shared housing is different than living with family or in a relationship.
+Living in shared housing is different from living with family or in a relationship.
 It’s a choice to band together to maintain a roof over one’s head.
-Some do it to save money, others to have a companion, and some do it just to have someone else to water the plants.
-But if you settle for the first person who satisfies that need, you might end up in an unhappy living situation.
+Some do it to save money, others to have a companion, and some do it just to have someone else to help water the plants.
+But if you settle for the first person who seems to satisfy that need, you might end up in an unhappy living situation.
 We’ve heard people reflecting after they’ve had a bad experience, “She seemed nice enough,” “He was well-spoken and gentle,” or “We were friends and we both needed a place to live.”
 None of these people took the time to consider if their potential home-mate was really a good fit for them.
 They didn’t use a good selection process.

 It’s About Compatible Living

 The key to finding a good housemate is determining if you use your home in compatible ways.
 Everyone has a unique way of living!
 We all have preferences around cleanliness, routines, pets, kitchen use, and many other things.
 When you share a home you have to account for everyone’s preferences.
 While it’s important to make compromises, if you are asked to compromise on something really important to you then you might end up unhappy.
 On the other hand, if you find someone who lives in a way that you’re comfortable with, you won’t need to make big compromises.